shrushtiimehta/neuro-san-studio/docs/examples/banking_ops.md

 ## Description

 This network organizes its intelligence into nested layers, with specialized agents collaborating to resolve customer inquiries.
-A central Customer Service Representative receives and parses incoming questions, dispatches relevant portions to subject matter agents, and collates the final output for the end user.
+A central Customer Service Representative (top-level "front-man" agent) receives and parses incoming questions, dispatches relevant portions to subject matter agents, and collates the final output for the end user while maintaining clarity and helpfulness.

-- Task Routing by Expertise: Each agent is domain-specific and may offload subtasks to its own subordinate agents, mirroring how departments operate in an actual bank.
+- **Domain Expertise Delegation**: Each agent is domain-specific and may offload subtasks to its own subordinate agents, mirroring how departments operate in an actual bank.
-- Unified Conversational Front: Despite its internal complexity, the system presents a single, coherent voice to the customer through its top-level representative.
+- **Human-like Dialogue Management**: The front-man agent ensures a smooth, conversational experience by abstracting the underlying agent collaboration from the user.
-- Interactive Follow-ups: Agents may request additional user input before responding, using clearly formatted, human-friendly prompts.
+- **Interactive Follow-ups**: Agents may request additional user input before responding, using clearly formatted, human-friendly prompts.
-- Expandable Structure: Adding new banking functions (e.g., insurance, tax advisory) is as simple as plugging in new agents and updating tool references.
+- **Expandable Structure**: Adding new banking functions (e.g., insurance, tax advisory) is as simple as plugging in new agents and updating tool references.

 ---